awojnowski/COMP3020/Assignments/Assignment 1/response.md

 **(a) "Creating a simple form": what is the method for showing a message box?**

+Typically forms and message boxes are handled using the `NSAlert` class.
+An example of a message popup would be like so:

+    let alert = NSAlert()
+    alert.messageText = "Yes or no?"
+    alert.addButtonWithTitle("Yes")
+    alert.addButtonWithTitle("No")

+    let result = alert.runModal()
+    switch(result) {
+    case NSAlertFirstButtonReturn:
+        // yes clicked
+    case NSAlertSecondButtonReturn:
+        // no clicked
+    default:
+        break
+    }

 **(b) "Event Handling": what is an event handler?**